 You might rent a car for out of metropolitan destinations but roads here are not like in Texas (where I lived for 3 years, in Austin).

 In London, go to the markets, Portobello, Camden, Borough for the local flavours.

 this might help for London

-cheers. almost 9 years ago
+cheers. about 8 years ago

 Get up early and head to London Bridge to watch the hordes of city workers troop across it.
-Not a tourist in sight, just thousands of suited drones! almost 8 years agoAnswered by richard maddock via Travellr.com
+Not a tourist in sight, just thousands of suited drones! about 8 years agoAnswered by richard maddock via Travellr.com